 The aim of the journey was to see Kol’su lake, an alpine lake hidden

-between the peaks of the central Tian Shan mountain range, which separate
+between the peaks of the central Tian Shan mountain range, which separates

 Kyrgyzstan from China.
 The lake itself sits at an elevation of 3514 metres.